titan-modz/lottapanel/README.md

 6. Start the Panel:
 `node . # or use pm2 to keep it online`

-## Contributing
-Contributions to enhance the functionality or performance of the SkyHostPanel are encouraged.
-Please submit pull requests for any enhancements.

 ## License
 (c) 2025 Azimeeeee .
 This software is licensed under the MIT License.